 Besides choosing the best bread for French Toast, there are a few other tricks you can do for the best results.

 For creamiest texture, I prefer to use heavy whipping cream in the egg mixture.
 Heavy whipping cream also makes the egg mixture thicker rather than watery like it is with milk.
-Thicker egg mixture results in slower soaking and better final texture.
+Since the egg mixture is thicker, it will take a little longer to soak into the bread for a better final texture.

 For a lactose free option, you can use lactose free whole milk.
-If you need a dairy free option, the flavor will change slightly but almond or soy milk can be substituted.
+If you need a dairy free option, use oat, almond, or soy milk substitutes but note that the flavor will change slightly.

 To enhance all the flavors and aroma, do add some pure vanilla extract to the egg mixture.